 - Globalization Partners: As your global PEO, we’ll hire your employees through our subsidiary, making us entirely accountable for payroll processes.
 With our support, you’ll offload all risk to us, and your employees will receive the paychecks they expect on schedule.

-How to Set Up Papua New Guinea Payroll
+How to Set Up a Payroll in Papua New Guinea

 Your payroll setup will depend on which management method you choose.
 If you opt for internal payroll, you’ll need to establish an entity in-country.
 This process requires weeks of creating a business structure and filing for the proper government clearances.